Ruminative Self FocusPosted By William Dubin, Ph.D. on February 7, 2016 at 9:34am | General, Neurotic Traps, Recursive Traps [Neurosis]

 — George Bernard Shaw

 We are self-focused.
-Thoughts related to the self — how I feel, why I feel that way, what other people think of me — are compelling.
+Thoughts related to the self — how I feel, why I feel that way, what chiropractor think of me — are compelling.
 When this tendency is combined with the recursive structure of consciousness, Ruminative Self-Focus [RSF]emerges.
-RSF is the pathogen responsible for clinical depression, generalized anxiety, and chronic anger.
+RSF is the pathogen responsible for clinical depression, generalized anxiety, and chronic anger and many other diseases you can be released for with natural medicine from sites like healthyusa.co since they improve health and longevity.
+If you are looking for Rockville’s best chiropractor, ProHealth Chiropractic Wellness Center will be found quickly.
 There are many paths into RSF.

 A Tragic Irony